pfenninglab/halLiftover-postprocessing/README.md

 ```
 sort -k1,1 -k2,2n -k3,3n [alignmentDepthBedgraphFileName] > [sortedAlignmentDepthBedgraphFileName]
 ```
-You can gzip the bedgraph files so that they do not take up too much space.
+The bedgraph files can be gzipped so that they take up less space.

 5. Get the file that will be used for starting the ortholog extension for each region using the scores in the bedgraph file:
 ```
 python getMaxScorePositionFromBedgraph.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --bedgraphFileName [sortedAlignmentDepthBedgraphFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
 ```
 This program requires the bed file and the bedgraph file to be sorted and not contain duplicated entires.
-You should leave out --gz if the file with the regions and the alignment depth bedgraph file are not gzipped.
+Leave out --gz if the file with the regions and the alignment depth bedgraph file are not gzipped.
 Note that this program is compatible with both python version 2 and python version 3 while orthologFind.py is compatible with only python verison 3.

-Alternatively, you can replace steps 2-5 with the following script that combines them:
+Alternatively, steps 2-5 can be replaced with the following script that combines them:
 ```
 python getMaxScorePositionFromWig.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --wigFileName [alignmentDepthFileName] --chromSizesFileName [chromSizesFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
 ```
 This program requires the bed file to be sorted and not contain duplicated entires.
 You should leave out --gz if the file with the regions is not gzipped.
 This program is compatible with both python version 2 and python version 3.
-Note that this script runs UCSC tools internally that sometimes fail silently; if you are running it, you should check the sorted bedgraph file when it finishes and re-run it with more memory alloted if that file is not large.
+Note that this script runs UCSC tools internally that sometimes fail silently; therefore, check the sorted bedgraph file when it finishes and re-run it with more memory alloted if that file is not large.

 6. Use hal-liftover to map the positions where the highest scores are recorded to the target species.
 This will create your -sFile for the program.

+## Additional Utilities
+* makeRunHalLiftoverSingleBedScript.py: Makes a script that will run halLiftover on a single file and map the regions in it to a list of species
+* makeRunHalLiftoverScript.py: Makes a script that will run halLiftover on a list of files and map the regions each file to a list of species
+* makeOrthologFindSingleBedScript.py: Makes a script that will run orthologFind.py on a list of target, summit file combinations for a single query file
+* makeOrthologFindScript.py: Makes a script that will run orthologFind.py on a list of target, summit, query file combinations